It’s happened again: Still another study, this time out of

 Blood transfusions are not life-saving.
 They are simply bad medicine.
 Click on the links, do your research.
 Share this column with everyone you know, particularly if they are in the medical field or the media.

 Bill K. Underwood is a freelance columnist and author of several books, all available in ebook or paperback at Amazon.com.
-You can help support this site by purchasing a book.
+You can help support this site by purchasing one of his books.